bagdeabhishek/bagdeabhishek.github.io/musings/index.md

 ---
 layout: default
-title: Musings Index
+title: Musings
 permalink: /musings/
 ---

 # Musings

-This is the public index for completed musings/research notes.
+A collection of completed research notes published from the Obsidian vault.

 ## Notes